ctm/mb2-doc/README.md

 Both of those commands take a single positive integer argument specifying how many seconds.

-If you want to try the TESLA structure, you'd use `p tournament tesla` TESLA uses 20 minute rounds.
-If you'd like to use 2 minute rounds, use `p speed 10` to play the tournament ten times faster (i.e. the duration is one tenth normal).
+If you want to try the TESLA structure, you'd use `tournament tesla` TESLA uses 20 minute rounds.
+If you'd like to use 2 minute rounds, use `speed 10` to play the tournament ten times faster (i.e. the duration is one tenth normal).

 ### In Game Commands